nikitok/happytest/src/reader/README.md

 # Bybit Reader Module

-This module provides functionality to fetch and save orderbook data from Bybit API.
+This module provides functionality to fetch and save orderbook data from Bybit API in both JSONL and Apache Parquet formats.

 ## Quick Start